exonum/exonum-doc/src/advanced/services/anchoring.md

 ## Anchoring transactions

-### Multisig address as decentralisation method
+### Multisig address as decentralization method

-Decentralisation during anchoring process is built over internal bitcoin multisignature addresses architecture.
+Decentralization during anchoring process is built over internal bitcoin multisignature addresses architecture.

-When Exonum network should be anchored, every validator builds an anchoring transaction using [determenistic and uneqivocable algorithm](#build-anchoring-transaction).
+When Exonum network should be anchored, every validator builds an anchoring transaction using [deterministic and unequivocal algorithm] (#build-anchoring-transaction).
 Its results should are guaranteed to match for every legitimate node.
-Such a anchoring transaction spend one or more UTXOs from the current anchoring multisig address.
+Such an anchoring transaction spend one or more UTXOs from the current anchoring multisig address.
 Bitcoin allows different validators sign this transactions separately from each other, thus every validator can sign it without regard for other validators.
-All signatures are publicated into Exonum blockchain.
+All signatures are publicized into Exonum blockchain.

 Exonum uses `M-of-N` multisig addresses, where `N` is a number of anchoring validators (`N` <= 15 because of bitcoin restrictions) and `M` is the necessary amount of signatures.
 In Exonum PBFT consensus, `M = 2/3*N + 1` is used as supermajority.

 !!! note Example
 	If there are `N=10` validators, then `M=7` represents a supermajority.
 That means, 7 signatures are required to build an anchoring transaction.
 If `N=4`, then `M=3` signatures are required.

-After the necessary amount of signatures is publicated, any participant node can create correct and signed anchoring transaction and broadcast it to the bitcoin blockchain.
+After the necessary amount of signatures is publicized, any participant node can create correct and signed anchoring transaction and broadcast it to the bitcoin blockchain.

 ### Transaction malleability

 As it was told, we need `M` signatures out of `N` validators to spend bitcoins from previous change-output.
 These signatures are publicly available for every validator (as they are openly written in assets-blockchain).
-More than `M` signatures can be publicated (and it is common situation); thus there is a special algorithm allowing to select `M` signatures deterministically.
-If all validators are legitimate, certain transaction is built uneqivocably.
+More than `M` signatures can be publicized (and it is common situation); thus there is a special algorithm allowing to select `M` signatures deterministically.
+If all validators are legitimate, certain transaction is built unequivocally.

 But any Byzantine node could step out from deterministic algorithm and change signature of anchoring transaction.
 Thus it creates transaction with the same anchor hash (the same data-output) but another tx-id and spread it to the bitcoin network.
 Such byzantine transactions make a problem: we want to build new anchoring transaction even if previous is still not included in any bitcoin block.
 But previous transaction could be substituted by byzantine one with another tx-id.
 That makes all later (already created) anchoring transactions useless.